 Since I started I have worked with teams as well as the private practice, this has provided a broad spectrum of experience in both acute and chronic injuries.
 I have extensive knowledge of treating running/multi-sport related injuries as well rugby, gym injuries and back pain.

-Amelia Gill – My studying began 11 years ago at The University of Hull where I gained an honours degree in Sport, Health and Exercise Science.
+Amelia Gill (Sports Therapist) – My studying began 11 years ago at The University of Hull where I gained an honours degree in Sport, Health and Exercise Science.
 After graduating, I joined the British Army and served 6 years until August 2017.
 During my service, I deployed on an operational tour in Afghanistan and spent 4 years as a Physical Training Instructor.
 As a PTI, I had the privelege of training recruits using a varied syallabus, which included: cardiovascular, strength and role specific conditioning.
 It was in this job that I became adept at exercise prescription and my interest in injury rehabilitation really began.

 During my last 2 years of service I studied a Sports Therapy Masters degree at Leeds Beckett University and graduated in 2017.
 I am a member of The Society of Sports Therapists, which is the lead organisation for this profession in the UK.
 Every patient and their injury is unique and their rehabilitation plan will be tailored to suit their needs.